cajacko/writing/writing/under-the-bridge.md

 The figure turns around abruptly, cigar falling out of his mouth and into the rushing water below.

 A squeaky and breaking voice shrills "Cor blimey, you didn't 'alf give me a fright.
 Have you seen how dramatic it is out 'ere.
 You nearly made me shit my pants."
 The figure turns to face Clive.
-During this movement the Fedora dislodges slightly, tilting at an angle it gives the figure the appearance of a bemused puffin (If you can picture that).
+During this movement the Fedora dislodges slightly, tilting at an angle it gives the figure the appearance of a bemused puffin (if you can picture that).

 "Err, I've come....
 I've come to, erm, purchase..."
 Clive stammers.

 "Oh, a customer.
 All is forgiven, what's your fancy.
 I 'ave it all."
-The figure opens up their trenchcoat and a dazzling gleam glistens from within, as hundreds of tiny pockets are revealed.
-Each one containing as many forks as it is humanly possible to stuff inside a trenchcoat.
+The figure opens up their trench coat and a dazzling gleam glistens from within, as hundreds of tiny pockets are revealed.
+Each one containing as many forks as it is humanly possible to stuff inside a trench coat.

 "I've got yer on the go travel fork, a late-night party prong, 6 classic ceremonial birthing forks and don't forget..."
 The figure looks around a gives a cheeky wink.
 "A collection of 'and tarnished, never been used, tremendously tactile toasting forks.
 For the discerning gentleman, of course."
 The figure stands tall, a wide grin on his face.

-Clive clears his throat again "...um, I err, I was looking for something a bit, a bit rounder and...".
+Clive clears his throat again "...Oh, um, I err, I was looking for something a bit... a bit rounder and...".

 "Oh, you mean like a rounded red, or wavy wooden wonder fork?
 Popular with the little kiddies.
 A must 'ave for entertaining."
 Cut in the figure, doing a little jig with their arms.
+Looking like if Neo from the Matrix had tried to give Morris dancing a shot, but didn't quite make the team.

-"Um, no, I was thinking of, of something a bit spoonier... some kind of spork?"
+"Um, no, I was thinking of, of something a bit... spoonier... like some kind of... spork?"
 Clive's eyes dart down as he shuffles his feet slightly.

-The figure abruptly shuts their trenchcoat, adjusts their hat.
+The figure abruptly shuts their trench coat, adjusts their hat.
 And looks around, startled.
 "A what?"

-"A err, a spork" Clive manages to squeak.
+"A err... a spork" Clive manages to squeak.

 "I 'eard you the first time!
 Who do you think I am.
 I've got a business to run, you think I can go around diversifying into hybrid abominations like that.
 You're disgusting."
 The figure turns and spits into the water which rises up as if to catch it.

 "Um, no, I mean, I err, I have needs, I gotta....
 I gotta..."
 Clive collapses to his knees.
 "I gotta have my fix man."
 Tears stream down his face, his whole body shaking.
 "Ever since the Interdiction, I've been rationing myself.
-Only using when I must, but now, but now...
-This is all I have left."
+Only using when I must, but now, but now... this is all I have left."
 Clive pulls forth a metallic stub, what was once a proud spork, has been worn away from repeated use.
 His tears have transcended into pathetic sobbing and mumbling, with Clive clutching at his battered stub.

 The figure peers down at the sad lump in front of them, looks around again, double and triple checking no one's around.
 "Look, if I 'elp you out this one time.
 I don't never wanna see you around these 'ere bridges again."
 They take off one of their solid steel tipped boots, and pull up a flap in the sole.
 Their hand retreats holding forth a brand spanking new spork.
 "Take it, I was never 'ere, and you never saw nothing."